AxelSchneewind/euclidean-shopa-approximation/README.md

 The project can be built using CMake.
 It optionally requires doxygen (for documentation) and gengetopt (for modifying parsing of command line parameters) to be installed.

+The can be compiled by GCC 11.4.0 and newer.

 To build, run
 ```sh
 mkdir cmake-build-release